Eazzyzzo/simple_shell/README.md

-A simple UNIX command interpreter, collaborated by Emmanuel Addinnu
+A simple UNIX command interpreter, collaborated by Emmanuel Adinnu